- Shop Online

-Appliquéd, pieced and embroidered quilt; dyed, some ikat, some printed, cotton, linen and rayon plain, twill and satin weaves, some with supplementary patterning warps or self-patterned by main warp or ground weft float fabrics; cotton, silk and rayon thread embroidery; attached plastic liberty bell
+Appliquéd, pieced and embroidered quilt; dyed and printed cotton, linen and rayon plain, twill, satin and patterned weave fabrics; cotton, silk and rayon embroidery fabrics; plastic liberty bell charm

 214 x 213.2 cm (84 1/4 x 84 in.)

-Robert Allerton and Christa C. Mayer Thurman Textile Endowments, 2001.450
+Robert Allerton and The Christa C. Mayer Thurman Textile Endowments, 2001.450

 The Art Institute of Chicago, Elizabeth F. Cheney and Agnes Allerton Textile Galleries, Exploring Quilts: Art, History and Craftsmanship, March 17–September 12, 2004